grassrootsgrocery/admin-portal/CONTRIBUTING.md

 ### Submit changes as a new pull request

 Once your changes are complete, submit as a new [pull request](https://github.com/grassrootsgrocery/admin-portal/compare) to the 'main' branch.
 Include description of what you changes, screenshots, etc, to help reviewers understand the change.
+Also, make sure to reference the corresponding GitHub issue (just reference the issue number in the description like "Issue #4").
+We generally expect all new PRs to reference one or more issues.

 Once the PR is approved, it will be merged to 'main' branch.
 The live site, https://portal.grassrootsgrocery.org/, pulls from the 'production' branch, which is periodically synced to from 'main'.